NHS • CONCEPT 2025

 OVERVIEW

-NHS app: the one-stop-shop for anything health.
+NHS app: the one-stop-shop for anything health

 Desired outcomes

-Promote user engagement and reduce friction with mental health services for both new users and existing patients.
+• Increase user engagement and reduce friction with mental health services for both new users and existing patients.

 Problem SPACE